-Sandy Castle 2013 has landed on the New Jersey Shore.
-Like New Jersey and everyone who lives here, we are stronger than a Superstorm.
-And, we are here to help.
+Just like the rest of the New Jersey Shore, Sandy Castle 2013 is open for business.
+And, just like New Jersey and everyone who lives here, we are stronger than a Superstorm.
+We are here to help.
 One hundred percent of the money we raise will be donated to Hometown Heroes for distribution to those still in need of relief from Hurricane Sandy.
-Please explore our site – from volunteering to sponsorship – we need your help.
+See you on the beach!

 Update: May 10, 2013